vrshah03/MMP-2023/README.md

 - **Enhance Requirement Analysis**: Improve the understanding and analysis of system requirements through visual representation.

 ## Key Features
-- **Natural Language Processing**: Utilizes NLP techniques to identify key components and relationships in SRS documents.
 - **Graph Visualization**: Automatically generate intuitive cause-effect graphs based on the extracted data.
 - **Improved Traceability**: Provides an enhanced way to trace and validate requirements through visual cause-effect mapping.

-## Usage
-To use this tool, follow the steps:

-1. Upload your SRS document.
-2. The system will extract relevant cause-effect data.
-3. View or download the generated cause-effect graph for analysis.

-## Future Enhancements
-- Support for multiple file formats (PDF, DOCX, etc.)
-- Advanced customization for graph generation
-- Integration with requirement management tools

----

-This version improves the structure and adds a few more details to make it suitable for a GitHub README file.